To follow up Week 6 of Changing an inflammatory phenotype with broccoli sprouts:

 I’ll guess that batch yield volumes have improved by

-The better-developed batches also taste better.
+Better-developed batches also taste better.
 I still mix in mustard and eat Day 3 broccoli sprouts with other food.

-“Although germination reduces SF [sulforaphane] yield to some extent, it is beneficial to the formation and accumulation of total phenol and flavonoids, ensuring the health properties of sprouts.
+“Although germination reduces SF [sulforaphane] yield to some extent, it is beneficial to formation and accumulation of total phenol and flavonoids, ensuring health properties of sprouts.
 SF contents in sprouts were 46% – 97% of seeds, whereas TP [total phenolic] and TF [total flavonoid] contents in sprouts were 1.12 – 3.58 times higher than seeds among [broccoli] varieties.”

 4. Another week of no inflammatory problems after four-to-six-mile-long beach walks.
 I’m not pushing myself, just walking often, and working out my upper body every fourth day.